iftahaider/DCF-Valuation-of-Walton-PLC/README.md

 - `README.md` – Overview of the project, methodology, structure, and navigation guide for the repository

-## 📄 Disclaimer
+## Disclaimer

-This analysis is for **educational and research purposes only** and does not constitute investment advice.
+This analysis is for **educational and practice purposes only** and does not constitute investment advice.
 The valuation reflects assumptions and data available as of the publication date. **Actual results may materially differ** from projections due to unforeseen events, macro changes, or company-specific developments.
 Always conduct your own due diligence and consult a financial advisor before making investment decisions.

-## 📜 License
+## License

 This project is shared under the **MIT License**.
 You are welcome to use, modify, and distribute this analysis for non-commercial educational purposes with attribution.